TIY-Austin-Front-End-Engineering/Curriculum/DAY01.md

 # Day 1

 Notes:
-* Altered class schedule for week of May 18th.
-No class Monday, class on Friday instead.
+* Expectations:
+	* For Students
+		* Show up on time (or a few minutes early) - that means in your seat at 9:00am.
+Not rolling in at 9:02 and grabbing coffee.
+		* BYOM - Bring your own motivation
 		* Get homework in by 10pm, Even if it's not finished.
+	* For Instructor
+		* Expert in web development
+		* Available to answer questions and for extra help
+		* Cover the important topics for getting a job

 * If you feel behind, spend 4 hours/day on new material, 2 hours/day on reviewing old material.

 Goals: